On Robust Empirical Likelihood for Nonparametric Regression with Application to Regression Discontinuity Designs: Simulation studies

 \subsection{Nonparametric regression}

-In this section, we consider the following two functional forms of $m(x)$, with a focus on inference at the point $x = -0.5$. \newcounter{bean} See also Figure~\ref{fig:Case12} of the supplementary material for visualizations of $m(x)$ and the evaluation points.
+In this section, we consider the following two functional forms of $m(x)$, with a focus on inference at the point $x = -0.5$. \newcounter{bean} See also Figure~S1 of the supplementary material for visualizations of $m(x)$ and the evaluation points.
 For each model introduced above, we generate $n \in \{500,1000\}$ observations and replicate each simulation $1000$ times.
-We compare the performance of the proposed {\bf T}aylor-expansion-based {\bf R}obust EL method (TR) and {\bf D}ifference-based {\bf R}obust EL method (DR) against their conventional Bias-Corrected counterparts (denoted as TB and DB, respectively) and the {\bf Orig}inal empirical likelihood method (Orig) introduced by \cite{chenQin2000}.
-To examine their robustness to the choice of bandwidths, we consider $h \in \{0.06, 0.08, \dots, 0.14\}$ for $n = 500$ and $h \in \{0.04, 0.06, \dots, 0.12\}$ for $n = 1000$, with two different pilot bandwidth settings $b = 1.2h$ and $b = 1.5h$.
-Figure~\ref{fig:Case1} reports empirical sizes for $m(x)$ at its true value under the $5\%$ nominal level and empirical interval coverages at the $95\%$ confidence level for five comparison methods.
-Table~\ref{CI.case1} provides the corresponding average empirical interval lengths along with the empirical interval coverages.
-Since the results for Models~\ref{case1} and \ref{case2} exhibit similar trends, we only present numerical results for Model~\ref{case1} here and defer those for Model~\ref{case2} to Figure~\ref{fig:Case2} and Table~\ref{CI.case2} in the supplementary material.
+We compare the performance of the proposed {\bf T}aylor-expansion-based {\bf R}obust EL method (TR) and {\bf D}ifference-based {\bf R}obust EL method (DR) against their conventional Bias-Corrected counterparts (denoted as TB and DB, respectively), the {\bf Orig}inal empirical likelihood method (Orig) introduced by \cite{chenQin2000}, and the asymptotic robust bias correction approach proposed by \cite{calonico2018jasa} (denoted as CCF).
+The CCF method is implemented through R package \texttt{nprobust} \citep{nprobust}.
+To examine their robustness to the choice of bandwidths, we consider $h \in \{0.06, 0.08, \dots, 0.14\}$ for $n = 500$ and $h \in \{0.04, 0.06, \dots, 0.12\}$ for $n = 1000$, with three different pilot bandwidth settings $b =h$, $1.2h$ and $1.5h$.
+Figure~\ref{fig:Case1} reports empirical sizes for $m(x)$ at its true value under the $5\%$ nominal level and empirical interval coverages at the $95\%$ confidence level for five comparison methods with $b =1.2h$ and $1.5h$.
+Table~\ref{CI.case1} provides the average empirical interval lengths along with the empirical interval coverages.
+Since the results for Models~\ref{case1} and \ref{case2} exhibit similar trends, we only present numerical results for Model~\ref{case1} here and defer those for Model~\ref{case2} to Figure~S2 and Table~S1 in the supplementary material.
+To complete the analysis, we also report Table~S2 in the supplementary material for a design with an asymmetric error distribution, where the errors \(\varepsilon_i\) are sampled independently from a scaled and standardized Gamma distribution.
+See Section~S.2 of the supplementary material for details.